 1. Providing Adequate Information

 In volunteer recruitment, clarity is essential.
-Volunteers will want to know specific information about the job duties, how much of a commitment they entail, how long the job will last, and what they can expect when they start.
+Volunteers will want to know specific information about the job duties, how much of a commitment it entails, how long the job will last, and what they can expect when they start.
 Giving your potential volunteers clear information helps you come across as organized and responsible and enables volunteers to make an informed decision about whether this role is right for them.